Jet pack: Gunpowder-fueled rocket pack

+In 1632, Evliya Çelebi recorded a story about an Ottoman artist and engineer named Lagâri Hasan Çelebi who reportedly flew a platform with seven rockets strapped to it.
+When the fuel ran out, Lagari jumped out with a winged glider device and landed in the Sea of Marmara.
+The sultan awarded him a bag of 70 silver coins and registered him as a sipahi, a heavy cavalry class soldier in the Ottoman Army.
+This figure existed but the event is physically impossible.

 Liquid-fueled rocket pack

 Andreyev: oxygen-and-methane, with wings

 The first pack design was developed in 1919 by the Russian inventor Alexander Fedorovich Andreev.
 The project was well regarded by Nikolai Rynin and technology historians Yu.
 V. Biryukov and S. V. Golotyuk.
 Later it was issued a patent but apparently was not built or tested.
 It was oxygen-and-methane-powered (likeliest a rocket) with wings each roughly 3 ft long.

 Hydrogen peroxide–powered rocket packs

 A hydrogen peroxide–powered engine is based on the decomposition reaction of hydrogen peroxide.
 Nearly pure (90% in the Bell Rocket Belt) hydrogen peroxide is used.
 Pure hydrogen peroxide is relatively stable, but in contact with a catalyst (for example, silver) it decomposes into a mixture of superheated steam and oxygen in less than 1/10 millisecond, increasing in volume 5,000 times: 2 H_{2}O_{2} → 2 H_{2}O + O_{2}.
 The reaction is exothermic, i.e., accompanied by the liberation of much heat (about 2500 kJ/kg), forming in this case a steam-gas mixture at 740 C. This hot gas is used exclusively as the reaction mass and is fed directly to one or more jet nozzles.

 The great disadvantage is the limited operating time.
 The jet of steam and oxygen can provide significant thrust from advanced rockets, but the jet has a relatively low exhaust velocity and hence a poor specific impulse.
 Currently, such rocket belts can only fly for about 30 seconds (because of the limited amount of fuel the user can carry unassisted).

 A more conventional bipropellant could more than double the specific impulse.
 However, although the exhaust gases from the peroxide-based engine are very hot, they are still significantly cooler than those generated by alternative propellants.
 Using a peroxide-based propellant greatly reduces the risk of a fire/explosion which would cause severe injury to the operator.

 In contrast to, for example, turbojet engines, which mainly expel atmospheric air to produce thrust, rocket packs are far simpler to build than devices using turbojets.
 The classical rocket pack construction of Wendell Moore can be made under workshop conditions, given good engineering training and a high level of tool-making craftsmanship.

 The main disadvantages of this type of rocket pack are: